mythic-mods/mythic-mods.github.io/pages/mythic-skyrim/features/mythic-skyrim-bugfixes.md

 datatable: true
 ---

-## USSEP
-[Unofficial Skyrim Creation Club Content Patches]
-This is a bundle of patches to fix the bugs in the Skyrim Creation Club content as well as resolve conflicts between Creation Club mods and the Unofficial Skyrim Special Edition Patch (USSEP).
+## Unofficial Skyrim Special Edition Patch
+The Unofficial Skyrim Special Edition Patch (USSEP) fixes hundreds of gameplay, quest, NPC, object, item, text and placement bugs with the goal to eventually fix every bug with Skyrim Special Edition not officially resolved by the developers to the limits of the Creation Kit and community-developed tools.

 Click this link to view the updated and complete [USSEP Changelog].

+[Unofficial Skyrim Creation Club Content Patches] is a bundle of patches to fix the bugs in the Skyrim Creation Club content as well as resolve conflicts between Creation Club mods and the Unofficial Skyrim Special Edition Patch (USSEP).

+Care was taken to ensure other mods integrated into the modlist remained USSEP compatible.

 ## SKSE Required Fixes